 An important part of everyone’s experience in making will be following practices and procedures that will prevent injuries to YOURSELF and OTHERS.
 Everyone at Maker Cube must have a good attitude toward safety.
 This means that everyone must have a strong feeling towards the importance of safety and is willing to give time and attention to the safest way to perform work.
 Experience with tools does not equal good shop safety.
 Many accidents occur to beginners but also with experienced workers that feel more comfortable in the shop and therefore become more casual in their approach to safety guidelines.

 The following policies have been implemented and are effective as of March 18th, 2020.
 We each have responsibilities to stop the spread of contagious pathogens for everyone’s safety and health.
 Maker Cube shall provide hand washing stations and sanitation supplies.
 Everyone must practice physical distancing and abide by the policies set out by Maker Cube.

-2.1.1 – Under NO CIRCUMSTANCES shall ANYONE enter the facility when exhibiting ANY symptoms associated with viruses, disease or other contagious pathogens (including but not limited to: fever, cough, headache, runny nose, sore throat, tiredness, aches and pains, nasal congestion, and/or diarrhea).
+2.1.1 – Under NO CIRCUMSTANCES shall ANYONE enter the facility when exhibiting ANY symptoms associated with viruses, disease or other contagious pathogens (including but not limited to: fever, cough, headache, runny nose, sore throat, tiredness, aches and pains, nasal congestions, and/or diarrhea).

-2.1.2 – ANYONE infected with a contagious pathogen or have come in contact with someone infected must self-isolate and wait 14 days before entering the facility.
+2.1.2 – ANYONE infected with a contagious pathogen or who has come in contact with someone infected must quarantine as per guidelines posted by the Fraser Health Authority before entering the facility.

-2.1.3 – ANYONE who has travelled during a period of travel restrictions must self-isolate as per the guidelines posted by the Fraser Health Authority before entering the facility (including travel within Canada).
+2.1.3 – ANYONE who has traveled during a period of travel restrictions must self-isolate as per the guidelines posted by the Fraser Health Authority before entering the facility (including travel within Canada).

-2.1.4 – Everyone must wash hands thoroughly upon entering the facility for twenty (20) seconds with warm water and soap or with the provided sanitizer at reception upon entering the facility.
+2.1.5 – Everyone must sanitize their hands either by washing hands thoroughly for twenty (20) seconds with warm water and soap or with the provided sanitizer at reception upon entering the facility.

 2.1.6 – Everyone must wash their hands often and avoid touching their face (eyes, mouth, and nose).